SAN JOSÉ STATE UNIVERSITY

 The Aztecs farming of the marshlands was fortunate in that water was readily available and the marshlands had abundant decaying vegetations that helped refertilize the farm plots.
 Aztecs created chinampas, narrow garden plots surrounded by water.
 This arrangement allowed them to use fertile mud dredged from the lake bottom to fertilize their crops.

 A typical size for a chinampa was about 20 feet wide by 300 feet long.
 There was considerable variation in these dimensions.
-On the chinampas the Aztec farmers grew squash and tomatoes in addition to corn.
+On the chinampas the Aztec farmers grew, in addition to corn, squashes and tomatoes.
 Several crops could be grown each year.

 The land was farmed by individual families but ultimate ownership rested with the clan.
 If a family could not farm the land under their care its control reverted to the clan to reassignment to another family.
 Families had to contribute a share of their farm and household craft production as taxes.
 They also had to provide labor for religious and community functions and manpower in times of war.